-The Centre will assess the one final outcome together with the supporting portfolio and award a single mark out of 100.
-This will then be externally moderated by CIE.
+www.PapaCambridge.com The Centre will assess the one final outcome together with the supporting portfolio and award a single mark out of 100.
+This will then be externally moderated by Cambridge.
 Centres will provide a breakdown of the five assessment objectives on the Individual Candidate Record Card.

-Centres should refer to the Handbook for Centres for further guidance.
+Centres should refer to the Cambridge Handbook for further guidance.
 Candidates should be familiar with the Assessment Objectives by which their work will be assessed.